 Copyright Infringement and Peer-to-Peer File Sharing Policy

-Course enrollees are granted a limited license to use, search, display, or print the Information contained on ISSA websites for their own personal non-commercial use only, provided the Information is not modified and a copy of this agreement is attached to any copies that are made.
+Course enrollees are granted a limited license to use, search, display, or print the Information contained on the institution's websites for their own personal non-commercial use only, provided the Information is not modified and a copy of this agreement is attached to any copies that are made.
 Any other use of the Information is strictly prohibited.
-None of the Information may be otherwise reproduced, republished or re-disseminated in any manner or form without the prior written consent of the ISSA.
+None of the Information may be otherwise reproduced, republished or re-disseminated in any manner or form without the prior written consent from the institution.

 All rights, including copyright, in any information which are linked to but not hosted on the Site continue to be owned by their respective owners.

-Note that by using ISSAtrainer.com and ISSAclass.com, you signify your agreement to this and future Copyright Notices.
-Your continued use of ISSAtrainer.com and ISSAclass.com subsequent to changes to this Copyright Notice will mean that you accept the changes.
+Note that by using the institution's websites, you signify your agreement to this and future Copyright Notices.
+Your continued use of the institution's websites subsequent to changes to this Copyright Notice will mean that you accept the changes.

 Copyright is a form of legal protection provided by U.S. law, Title 17 U.S.C. §512(c) (2), which protects an owner’s right to control the reproduction, distribution, performance, display and transmission of a copyrighted work.
 The public, in turn, is provided with specific rights for fair use of copyrighted works.
 Copyrighted works protect original works of authorship and include